rohithreddy0087/smart_building_website/README.md

 7. Register on the website using the provided form.
 8. Provide the required details and select the desired parameters on the data download page.
 9. Click the download button and wait for the zip file to be generated and downloaded.

-## Contribution

-Contributions to this project are welcome!
-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request on GitHub.

-Please ensure that your contributions align with the project's coding style and guidelines.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify the code as per the terms of the license.